How often do you think of your own self-care Mama?

 - Work on extinguishing negative self-talk (A huge mental distraction).

 Feel free to choose from this list or come up with your own ideas.
 The important thing is to make sure that you have it written down somewhere.
 Then, when you’re feeling out of balance and worn out, you can refer back to your list and practice your own self care.

-Keep in mind that you don’t need to do everything on the list everyday.
-It’s just a reminder that your needs are important too.
-However, when you’re feeling the pressures of life taking over, at least you will be empowered to help yourself.
+Keep in mind that you don’t need to do everything on this list everyday.
+It’s just a reminder that your needs are important too, that it’s okay to actually think about yourself without guilt.
+Plus, when you’re feeling the pressures of life taking over, at least you will be empowered to help yourself, because no one else can do that for you.
 If you commit to making this a habit, it will be.

 Now I would love to hear from you!
 What is on your self-care list?
 How do you/will you include self-care into your life?
 Please share in the comments below.

 “Caring for myself is not self-indulgence, it is self-preservation.”Audre Lorde